Joe Biden’s Zombie Campaign

 Of course, that was always less of a sure thing than it might have seemed.
 In 2016, Obama went all-in for Hillary, even as his vice-president contemplated a run.
 In the early stages of this race, he didn’t just avoid aligning himself with Biden but gestured toward other candidates, including unlikely contender Deval Patrick, the former governor of Massachusetts, possibly to discourage his former veep from running.

 And then there’s Hunter Biden himself, who was going to become an issue one way or another.
 The 49-year-old son of privilege and tragedy, he has had struggles with addiction and run-ins with the law that have been well-documented.
-The campaign did its best to control the subject, cooperating with a New Yorker profile over the summer in which Hunter candidly discussed his drug use and his relationship with his brother’s widow.
+The campaign did its best to control the subject, cooperating with a tell-all interview over the summer in which Hunter candidly discussed his drug use and his relationship with his brother’s widow.
 This is sometimes how flacks think they’ll get ahead of a story: You neuter the shock value by delivering the shock yourself.
-But when your son is a central character in an impeachment saga likely to envelop all of Washington and political news for six months, it’s a hard thing to get ahead of, especially when you don’t really seem to want to engage.
+But when your son is a central character in an impeachment saga likely to preoccupy all of Washington and political news for six months, it’s a hard thing to get ahead of, especially when you don’t really seem to want to engage.

 “It’s sort of bewildering,” Axelrod says.
 “I guess I understand it from a familial, psychological sense.
 It would just be so much better if he stated the obvious: Even Hunter has said he exercised poor judgment.
 He won’t even say what his kid said.
 It’s an obvious question as to why the rules that he’s going to apply in the future didn’t apply in the past.
 All this was foreseeable … You can’t say, ‘He did nothing wrong,’ and, ‘He’ll never do it again.’
 Those things don’t go together.
 Biden can be stubborn.
 I think his stubbornness is showing here.”
 All of that said, Axelrod added, “what Trump is doing is loathsome and outrageous because there’s no evidence that Biden did anything wrong or that Hunter did anything wrong.”

 In a certain sense, impeachment creates for Biden what he wanted all along: a direct competition with Trump.
 Looked at it one way, it’s a story about how the president of the United States was so worried about his formidable opponent that he risked his entire presidency, and even broke the law, to try to stop him.
 But in other ways, it’s exactly what Biden hoped to avoid: a focus on his most troubled child, the last remaining member of his first family, and the privilege his political and celebrity status affords.
 Even if he didn’t do anything “wrong,” Trump is right that there’s a swamp, though he doesn’t realize he’s its ugliest creature, and impeachment is a daily reminder that Biden swims there, too.
 Who could withstand an entire year of character assassination by the president, who is aided by a political media that projects his every statement to the world?

 At the Iowa State Fair in August, as candidates took to the stage to deliver their stump speeches and answer questions from the Des Moines Register, I stood off to the side with a few members of the press.
 We craned our necks downward to squint at a zoomed-in photo of the side of Joe Biden’s head.
 There, just behind the ear, is where you can supposedly observe the scar from a face-lift, one of many cosmetic procedures Biden is rumored to have had.